clastix/kamaji/README.md

 # Kamaji - DRAFT

-> This project is still in prototyping stage!
-Please do not use it in production but help us to make it working.
+> This project is still in high development stage!

 **Kamaji** is a Kubernetes distribution aimed to build and operate a **Managed Kubernetes** service with a fraction of operational burden.
 With **Kamaji**, you can deploy and operate hundreds of Kubernetes clusters in the simplest and most automated way.